What is an 83(b) election?

 The process for submitting this form has several steps, and can be burdensome.
 Here’s what the IRS requires:

-• A signed, completed 83(b) election form
+A signed, completed 83(b) election form mailed to the appropriate IRS office

-• A copy for the issuing company
+A copy sent to the issuing company

 When you fill out the form, you’ll need to provide the following information: